snowyu/custom-ability.js/README.md

   the class before apply ability.
   * the `$abilities` object key is the AbilityClass Name
   * the value is the function to return the **ability options object**.

+The AbstractObject need to hook some methods to make the eventable ability work correctly.

 ```coffee
 AbstractObject = require('./lib/abstract-object')